Mu-Ahmad/ead_notes/Json Object Serialization.md

 #### Supported types include:

 -   .NET primitives that map to JavaScript primitives, such as numeric types, strings, and Boolean.
--   User-defined plain old CLR objects (POCOs^[A POCO—or a plain old class/[[ead_lecture1#^d0e203|CLR]] object—is a .NET data structure that contains only public properties or fields.
+-   User-defined plain old CLR objects (POCOs^[A POCO—or a plain old class/[[CS Compilation Process#^d0e203|CLR]] object—is a .NET data structure that contains only public properties or fields.
 A POCO shouldn't contain any other members, such as: `methods`, `events`, `delegates`.
 These objects are used primarily as *data transfer objects (DTOs).* A pure POCO will not inherit another object, or implement an interface. **It's common for POCOs to be used with serialization**.]).
 -   One-dimensional and jagged arrays (`T[][]`).
 -   Collections and dictionaries from the following namespaces.
 	- `System.Collections`